Thermodynamic-RAM Technology Stack: The Thermodynamic-RAM Technology Stack

-A memristor is an adaptive energy-dissipating pathway.
+As a variable conductance device, a memristor is an adaptive energy-dissipating pathway.
 As current flows through it, its internal state changes and heat is exchanged to the surrounding environment.
-When two adaptive energy-dissipating pathways compete for conduction resources, a Knowm synapse (Nature's transistor) will emerge.
-Two competing memristors thus form a Knowm synapse as shown in Figure \ref{fig_kt_synapse}.
-We see this building block for self-organized structures throughout Nature, for example in arteries, veins, lungs, neurons, leaves, branches, roots, lightning, rivers and mycelium networks of fungus.
+When two adaptive energy-dissipating pathways compete for conduction resources, a nature's transistor will emerge.
+Two competing memristors thus form a synapse as shown in Figure \ref{fig_kt_synapse}.
+We see this building block for self-organized structures throughout nature, for example in arteries, veins, lungs, neurons, leaves, branches, roots, lightning, rivers and mycelium networks.
 We observe that in all cases there is a particle that flows through competitive energy-dissipating assemblies.
 The particle is either directly a carrier of free energy dissipation or else it appears to gate access, like a key to a lock, to free energy dissipation of the units in the collective.
 Some examples of these particles include water in plants, ATP in cells, blood in bodies, neurotrophins in brains, and money in economies.
 In the cases of whirlpools, hurricanes, tornadoes and convection currents we note that although the final structure does not appear to be built of competitive structures, it is the result of a competitive process with one winner; namely, the spin or rotation.

-The circuits capable of achieving AHaH plasticity can be broadly categorized by the electrode configuration that forms the Knowm synapse as well as how the input activation (current) is converted to a feedback voltage that drives unsupervised anti-Hebbian learning \cite{nugent2008universal,nugent2009method}.
+The circuits capable of achieving AHaH plasticity can be broadly categorized by the electrode configuration that forms the synapse as well as how the input activation (current) is converted to a feedback voltage that drives unsupervised anti-Hebbian learning \cite{nugent2008universal,nugent2009method}.
 Synaptic currents can be converted to a feedback voltage statically (resistors or memristors), dynamically (capacitors), or actively (operational amplifiers).
 Each configuration requires unique circuitry to drive the electrodes so as to achieve AHaH plasticity, and multiple driving methods exist.
-Both polar and non-polar memristors can be used, the later requiring long periods of decay following periods of learning to prevent device saturation.
-The result is that a very large number of AHaH circuits exist.
-Herein, a `2-1' two-phase circuit configuration with polar memristors is introduced because of its compactness and because it is amenable to simple mathematical analysis.
+Non-Polar, Polar, and Bipolar memristors can be used.
+These are defined as following: